Samurai016/concrete_websocket/README.md

 ## 🌐 REST API Documentation

-Concrete Websocket come up with a built-in REST API that allows you to control and monitor your servers remotely.
+Concrete WebSocket come up with a built-in REST API that allows you to control and monitor your servers remotely.
 Refer to the [wiki](https://github.com/Samurai016/concrete_websocket/wiki/📚-REST-API-Documentation) for the documentation. ✨🔍

 ## 🤔 FAQ